-If you're looking to effectively grow your brand online, you need a tool that can help build awareness, boost visibility, and make you stand out.
+If you're looking for the best way to grow your brand online, you need a tool that can help build awareness, boost visibility, help you stand out.
 Essentially, creating a beautiful website is a must for any brand or business.
-Canva, the graphic design tool that populates your brochures, wedding invitations, and blog copy with delightful images and graphic designs, allows you to design Canva websites, too.
+Canva, the graphic design tool that populates your brochures, wedding invitations, and blog copy with delightful images and graphic designs, allows you to design Canva websites.

-But are Canva websites worth the effort?
+But are Canva websites worth it?
 Let's start at the beginning, culminating in Canva pros and cons and our verdict on Canva websites.

 The Canva Website Process

 Before you start designing content for your business, you have to sign up for Canva.
-Luckily, signing up for Canva is pretty simple; just enter your name and email address.
+Signing up for Canva is simple; enter your name and email address.

 Getting Familiar with Templates